 Andrea is an 8th grade middle school teacher.
 She earned her BA and MA in English literature at UMass Amherst and is slowly working on her doctorate in Comp/Rhet.
 She is particularly interested in critical pedagogy, writing workshop and writing assessment.
 She has five children and one husband with whom she lives in Shelburne Falls.

 Joy Hayward-Jansen is a doctoral student working in the intersections of queer and postcolonial studies with a particular interest in South African literature.
 Inspired by work being done in queer of color critique in the U.S. and transnational feminism(s) at large, her research revolves around questions of temporality, homonationalism(s), and futurity.
 She won the Postcolonial Studies Association postgraduate essay prize, and her article "Ibn Fadlan: Crossing Over and the Nature of the Boundary" was published in The Postcolonialist June 2014.

-Research Areas: African, African American & African Diaspora, Colonial, Postcolonial & Transnational, Gender and Sexuality
+Specializations: African, African American & African Diaspora, Colonial, Postcolonial & Transnational, Gender and Sexuality

 Florianne is currently in coursework towards the PhD in Composition and Rhetoric.
 Her research interests lie in Philippine studies, transnationalism, migration, and Filipino rhetoric.
 She has most recently presented at the Thomas R. Watson Conference on Composition and Rhetoric and the UMass Boston Conference on Teaching.